mcsandeep/tyk-docs/tyk-docs/content/developer-support/special-releases-and-features/fips-release.md

 To achieve FIPS compliance, our components are compiled with a FIPS-validated crypto/hashing library.
 Specifically, Tyk uses [BoringCrypto](https://csrc.nist.gov/CSRC/media/projects/cryptographic-module-validation-program/documents/security-policies/140sp3678.pdf), a FIPS-validated crypto/hashing library available for Go.

-**Note:**</br>
-The use of the *FIPS Tyk Product* is conditional on user accepting any specific terms and conditions applicable to this feature and a paid license.
+**Note:** The use of the *FIPS Tyk Product* is conditional on user accepting any specific terms and conditions applicable to this feature and a paid license.
 Please contact your account manager if you would like further information

 ### The definition of "compliance"